Be Their Guest:

 Since you’re not hosting, there’s no need to worry about food safety, right?

-As you hit the road to celebrate the holidays with family and friends, keep that food safety hat on!
+AWhen you hit the road to visit family and friends, for celebrations centered around food, keep that food safety hat on!
 Traveling with foods requires heightened food-safety awareness.
 Follow these steps to prevent making those you love sick with a foodborne illness when adding to your host’s smorgasbord.

 As You Travel